soup-bowl/opensimulator-docker/README.md

 A bleeding edge variant using **Alpine** as the build image with **Mono** dependency added.
 Mono is currently not in the stable packages build, so this image is considered unstable.
 Progress can be tracked on the [#1 ticket](https://github.com/soup-bowl/opensimulator-docker/issues/1).

+## `soupbowl/opensimulator:source`

+Gets the latest available code from the OpenSimulator repoistory, and constructs a bleeding edge container.
+Configuration is not different, but this is **compiled from source** and should be **treated as highly unstable**.

+These are compiled to use the [official .NET root image](https://mcr.microsoft.com/en-us/product/dotnet/runtime/about), instead of the [Mono Framework](https://hub.docker.com/_/mono/).

 # Source Code

 The source code of the Docker image is [found on the GitHub repository][src].
 You can find the [OpenSimulator server software source code on their website](http://opensimulator.org/wiki/Developer_Documentation#Source_Code_Repository_Access).